glebbykov/diagnostic-remote-server/README.md

 ## Note

 The script uses the paramiko library to establish the SSH connection and run commands on the server.
 If your server requires key-based authentication, this script will not work.
+To quickly enable password authentication for a user, use this script: https://github.com/glebbykov/pass_on.git

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.